 What do Waterproof and Breathability Ratings Mean?

-What should be immediately clear from both of these tests is that they don’t perfectly simulate winter conditions, and we don’t recommend relying on them heavily in selecting a jacket.
-In particular, we wouldn’t put much weight on the breathability rating: There isn’t an established procedure to compare products, and the test is done in a controlled lab environment (in other words, not out in the snow).
+However, these lab-based tests don’t perfectly replicate real-world conditions, so we don’t recommend relying solely on them.
+Breathability ratings, in particular, lack standardized testing methods.
+There isn’t an established procedure to compare products, and the test is done in a controlled lab environment (in other words, not out in the snow).
 There is some value in the static-column rating—a higher number will typically lead to better waterproofing—but plenty of other factors come into play, including DWR coating, fabric denier, and seam taping.
-Rather than focusing on the numbers, we think it’s best to look at it this way: Spending up gets you better waterproofing (Gore-Tex is a safe bet), and if you prioritize breathability, opt for a high-end, uninsulated shell.
+Instead, a good rule of thumb is that higher-end jackets (such as those with Gore-Tex) provide better waterproofing, while uninsulated shells offer superior breathability.

 Snowboard Jacket (Gore-Tex label closeup)